-For the financial accounting, audit and assurance, law and tax papers except where indicated otherwise, ACCA will publish examinable documents once a year to indicate exactly what regulations and legislation could potentially be assessed within identified examination sessions..
+For the financial accounting, audit and assurance, law and tax papers except where indicated otherwise, ACCA will publish examinable documents once a year to indicate exactly what regulations and legislation could potentially be assessed within identified examination sessions...

-For paper based examinations regulation issued or legislation passed on or before 30^{th} September annually, will be assessed from June 1^{st} of the following year to May 31^{st} of the year after.
+For paper based examinations regulation issued or legislation passed on or before $31^{st}$ August annually, will be examinable from $1^{st}$ September of the following year to $31^{st}$ August of the year after that.
 Please refer to the examinable documents for the paper (where relevant) for further information.